Skin Conditions and Complementary Health Approaches: What the Science Says

 Skin Conditions and Complementary Health Approaches

 - Dietary Supplements (Oral).
-A 2012 Cochrane review of 11 randomized controlled trials of dietary supplements (e.g., fish oil, vitamin D and vitamin E, vitamin B6, sea buckhorn oil, hempseed oil, sunflower oil, docosahexaenoic acid (DHA), selenium, and zinc sulfate) for atopic eczema found no convincing evidence of benefit for dietary supplements in atopic eczema.
+A 2012 Cochrane review of 11 randomized controlled trials of dietary supplements (e.g., fish oil, vitamin D and vitamin E, vitamin B6, sea buckhorn oil, hempseed oil, sunflower oil, docosahexaenoic acid (DHA), selenium, and zinc sulfate) found no convincing evidence of their benefit for atopic eczema.
 The American Academy of Dermatology’s clinical practice guidelines for the treatment of atopic dermatitis states that “there is inconsistent to no evidence to recommend the use of fish oils, evening primrose oil, borage oil, multivitamin supplements, zinc, vitamin D, vitamin E, and vitamins B12 and B6 for the treatment of atopic dermatitis.”

 - There are conflicting data on the efficacy of probiotics for atopic dermatitis in children; overall, evidence suggests that probiotics may be effective for some, but not all, children with atopic dermatitis.

-- A 2013 systematic review of 21 randomized controlled trials involving 6,859 participants, which included infants or mothers who were either pregnant or breastfeeding, investigated whether nutrient supplementation with probiotics, prebiotics, formula, or fatty acids prevents the development of atopic dermatitis or reduces the severity of the condition in newborns to children under 3 years of age.
+- A 2013 systematic review of 21 randomized controlled trials involving 6,859 participants, which included infants or individuals who were either pregnant or breastfeeding, investigated whether nutrient supplementation with probiotics, prebiotics, formula, or fatty acids prevents the development of atopic dermatitis or reduces the severity of the condition in newborns to children under 3 years of age.
 Data showed that certain types of nutrient supplementation may be an effective method in preventing atopic dermatitis or decreasing its severity.
-The best evidence, the reviewers found, lies with probiotics supplementation in mothers and infants in preventing the development and reducing the severity of atopic dermatitis.
+The best evidence, the reviewers found, lies with probiotics supplementation in infants and in pregnant or breastfeeding individuals in preventing the development and reducing the severity of atopic dermatitis.

 - Primrose Oil and Borage Oil (Oral).
 A 2013 Cochrane review of 27 randomized controlled trials involving a total of 1,596 participants found that evening primrose oil and borage oil taken orally had no clinical benefit for the treatment of atopic eczema.